 WE Charity—A unique partnership with ME to WE Social Enterprise

 WE Charity’s unique partnership with ME to WE Social Enterprise makes their fundraising model unlike that of any other charity.
-As an innovative social enterprise, every ME to WE product or service sold supports WE Charity programs, locally or globally.

 You can learn more about WE Charity here.

 Evaluation and Endorsement from a Justice of the Court of Appeal for Ontario

 The Honourable Stephen T. Goudge is a well-known and highly respected member of Canada’s legal community.
 Justice Goudge, nearly 10 years later has performed an updated comprehensive review of all governance and operations of the charity and social enterprise and provided an unconditional commendation and formal recognition of the financial diligence demonstrated by both ME to WE and WE Charity as initially reviewed by Justice Peter Cory.
 You can read Justice Goudge’s report here.

 WE Charity and Craig and Marc Kielburger would like to thank all the incredible individuals and organizations who have supported us.
 Our journey to make an impact in communities around the world would not have been possible without our supporters.